 Welcome to my blog -- Jones Family Matters.
 Over time, I hope to post stories, pictures, etc. from all of my family lines.
-The initial posts will be about the Joneses, but I've researched my German and Irish roots, too.
+The initial posts will be about the Joneses, but I've researched my German, Irish and English roots, too.
 Surnames I've investigated include: Jones, Ryan, von der Heide, Cronin, Probert, Dailey, Wainright, Reed and Hellmann.
-I am consoled by those who came before me and hope you are, too.
+I've spent the past year researching my colonial ancestors and hope to share what I've learned throughout 2016.

 Note: The Allen Revolver used in the killing may have looked something like this: The Trial